 Escape from home— prelude

 Back in 2013 during an emergency trip to the the hospital for Paul’s kidney stone, we asked a neighbor to visit our house and check in on Doctor late in the evening.
-When the neighbor came to walk him, Doctor wormed his way out the door and escaped into the night.
+When the neighbor came to our house to walk him, Doctor wormed his way out the door and escaped into the night.
 The neighbor immediately called me to tell me of his escape and I drove back from La Mesa to search for Doctor.
 I recall approaching our driveway and seeing a group of people with flashlights, holding dog treats waiting for my arrival.
-Doctor was spotted at Mt.
-Acadia park, a location on our walking route, and last seen by the pool in our community.
-I called out his name three times and he rushed from the surrounding area and pounced on me.
+According to my neighbor, Doctor was spotted at Mt.
+Acadia park, a location on our walking route, and last seen by the swimming pool in our community.
+I called out his name three times and Doctor rushed from the surrounding area and pounced on me.
 From that moment, I knew that if we weren’t around, Doctor was a possible flight risk with the sole purpose of looking for us.

 Decision to use Rover.com